NathanBargman/CS_2303/README.md

 Creates a compleat formated calender for the given year.

 HW2 : Game of Life (C) |
-Repicated the "Game of Life" on a finite grid. http://www.math.com/students/wonders/life/life.html
+Repicates the "Game of Life" on a finite grid. http://www.math.com/students/wonders/life/life.html

 HW3 : Strings (C) |
-Recreate some of the basic str and strn functions in addition to creating copy and deep copy functions.
+Recreates some of the basic str and strn functions in addition to creating copy and deep copy functions.

+HW4 : Ants & Doodlebugs (C++) |